Dream Symbols Dictionary

 A path represents your life journey and future choices.
 A blocked path suggests obstacles, while a crossroads symbolizes an important decision.

 Ask yourself: Am I on the right path?
-Is there a decision I'm avoiding?

 Phone